The ABCs of Dementia

 Q– Quiet.
 TV, radio, and several conversations at once make it difficult for the person to concentrate.
 Take them to a quiet place to visit or connect with them.

-T– Talk about the old days, and things from their past.
+T– Talk about the old days and things from their past.
 As their short term memories go away, their long term memories remain.
 They might not remember who their grandchild is, but they might remember their 15th birthday party or who they went to the prom with.
+Editor’s note: “T” also stands for Turmeric.
+Studies have shown that turmeric can help in the treatment and prevention of Alzheimer’s disease

-U– Use “fiblets”.
-The 80 year old says, “I have to pick my daughter up at school”.
+U– Use “fillets”.
+The 80-year old says, “I have to pick my daughter up at school”.
 If you respond, “You are 80 years old and your daughter is not in school”, you may cause a fight.
 Instead, consider saying, “She called and has to stay late for soccer practice.”.
 Then re-direct by asking what she’ll be cooking her for dinner.

 V– Validate their feelings and thoughts.
 Yes, it is Tuesday (even if it’s Friday) and we normally go to the park on Tuesday, but today we are doing a Friday activity which is (whatever it is).
 This goes along with not telling them that they are wrong.